brownbobcat/gen-ai-final-project/prompt_engineering_report.md

 ## Abstract

-This report investigates four advanced prompt engineering techniques applied to Silvaco TCAD code generation using our fine-tuned Qwen2-0.5B model.
+This report investigates four advanced prompt engineering techniques applied to SPICE circuit code generation using our fine-tuned Qwen2-0.5B model.
 We compare Chain-of-Thought (CoT), enhanced Few-Shot Learning, Problem Decomposition, and Output Format Control against our baseline approach across 8 representative test cases.
 Results show that **Few-Shot Learning** achieves the highest performance with **0.594** composite score, representing a **152%** improvement over the baseline approach (0.236).
-The findings demonstrate the effectiveness of structured prompting for domain-specific code generation tasks.
+The findings demonstrate the effectiveness of structured prompting for domain-specific circuit netlist generation tasks.

 ---

 ## 1. Introduction

 ### 1.1 Background
 Large language models have shown remarkable capabilities in code generation, but their performance heavily depends on how tasks are presented through prompts.
-In our final project, we developed a fine-tuned system for generating Silvaco ATLAS simulation code from natural language descriptions.
+In our final project, we developed a fine-tuned system for generating SPICE circuit netlists from natural language descriptions.
 This assignment extends that work by exploring advanced prompt engineering techniques to improve generation quality and consistency.

 ### 1.2 Motivation
-TCAD code generation presents unique challenges requiring:
+SPICE circuit code generation presents unique challenges requiring:
 - **Precise parameter extraction** from natural language to numerical values
-- **Structured output format** following Silvaco ATLAS syntax
+- **Structured output format** following SPICE netlist syntax
-- **Domain knowledge integration** of semiconductor device physics
+- **Domain knowledge integration** of electronic circuit design principles
-- **Adaptive complexity** handling from basic devices to complex circuits
+- **Adaptive complexity** handling from basic components to complex circuits

 Standard prompting approaches may not fully leverage the model's capabilities for such specialized tasks, motivating the exploration of advanced techniques.

 ### 1.3 Research Questions
-1. Which prompt engineering techniques are most effective for TCAD code generation?
+1. Which prompt engineering techniques are most effective for SPICE circuit code generation?
 2. How do different techniques impact specific evaluation metrics (syntax, parameters, completeness)?
 3. What are the trade-offs between prompt complexity and generation quality?
-4. How can these techniques be integrated into practical TCAD automation workflows?
+4. How can these techniques be integrated into practical circuit design automation workflows?

 ---